frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/sharing.md

 In the popup window, you can either select all users or one particular user.

 Read, write, and share access can be granted to the user for this document.
-Ticking Notify by Email will send an email notifying the user that this document has been shared with them.
+Ticking 'Notify by Email' will send an email notifying the user that this document has been shared with them.

 ### Related Topics
 1. [Role and Role Profile](/docs/user/manual/en/setting-up/users-and-permissions/role-and-role-profile)